ethstorage/ethstorage-doc/overview/technologies/external-data-retention-l2-network.md

 # External Data Retention L2 Network

 The solution to scaling Ethereum storage proposed by EthStorage is to build an external Layer 2 data retention network that is fully decentralized and permissionless.
-This network consists of two main components: a storage contract deployed on Ethereum mainnet, and L2 data nodes that actually store data such as es-node.
+This network consists of two main components: a storage contract deployed on Ethereum mainnet, and L2 storage nodes that actually store data such as es-node.

 ## Storage contract

-A storage contract has been deployed on the Ethereum mainnet to accept Proofs of Storage to efficiently verify that the data is stored in the data nodes.
+A storage contract has been deployed on the Ethereum mainnet to accept Proofs of Storage to efficiently verify that the data is stored in the storage nodes.

 It is important to note that the storage contract does not store the full values of the keys.
 Instead, it stores commitments, such as KZG commitments of blobs.